COVID-19 Vaccine Information for Physicians and Primary Care

 • I can't hold a vaccine clinic.
 Can I vaccinate patients individually?

-Yes, you can vaccinate patients individually by grouping appointments together in your schedule.
 Due to fluctuating patient interest in COVID-19 vaccination or staffing limitations, we understand it may not be possible to allocate a specific day or time to administer COVID-19 vaccines to patients.
 Use opportunistic vaccination.
 Offer COVID-19 vaccination during routine immunizations or other in-person appointments.

 Refer to "I'm concerned about wastage.
 How do I use up remaining vaccine?" for more information.